A Latin introduction to the Letter to Henry II

 The salon, or reception room of that house of God, should then be read as more than a room in a brick and mortar building.
 Instead, the reception room or large hall represents the heart within each Christian, where true Apostles of Christ receive the Holy Spirit within.
 The plural number of “stones” or “rocks” then reflects the stone Tablets of Moses, upon which God wrote the Ten Commandments.
 Those were two in numbers, identifying with the rocks of King and Church, as well as the anchors reflecting the Blood and Body of Christ.
 Thus, each Christian has a duty and a command, as a defender of Christianity and as a spreader of the Gospels, ensuring that all Christians connect with God, through Christ, receiving the Holy Spirit.
 The ultimate purpose of The Prophecies (as stated by the spiritually uplifted Latin) is then to save humanity from understanding where it has gone wrong, rather than simply project its self-inflicted demise without anyone knowing why.

 Thus, as a heading for a letter explaining The Prophecies, the Latin is introducing it as being from God, with Nostradamus having the assistance of the Holy Spirit.
 Because it was written under this influence, it likewise requires the same assistance from those rocks of God to understand.
 One does not accurately understand the whole of The Prophecies, explaining it all so it mean what one wants, without making oneself out to be a fool.
 One can only realize the beauty of the complexity comes amazingly clear when one follows a higher command towards understanding, through faith in the source being God.
-To see Nostradamus as one man who produced this work alone is to miss the point, at a time when it has reached the time to open one’s eyes and see the truth.
+To see Nostradamus as one man who produced this work alone is to miss the point, at a time when it has come to open one’s eyes and see the truth.